rhiannonmcn/Love-Light-Photography/README.md

 * The packages page is as described in its navigation link.
 It lists the available services in a clear manner.

-* There is a list of the available packages, using clear colour design elements to distinguish the different packages, as well as headings, images and text.
+* There is a list of the available packages, using clear alternate colour design elements to distinguish the different packages, as well as headings, images and text.

-* It is fully responsive and each package section naturally falls into a single column, with the same clear colour design elements to distinguish each package.
+* It is fully responsive and each package section contents naturally fall into a single column, with the same clear colour design elements to distinguish each package.

-* This page is intended to impart the idea that this service is welcoming, friendly and the perfect fit for what the user is looking for.
+* This page is intended to impart the idea that this service is welcoming, friendly and the perfect fit for what the user is looking for but that the business can be approached for more information related to their particular event/occasion.

 ![Desktop Packages Page](assets/images/readme-images/packages-page.png)

 ## Gallery Page

 * The Gallery page provides the user with some sample photography from the photographer.
-It gives a mix of different events in one large gallery.
+It gives a mix of different events and occasions in one large gallery.

 * The gallery is easy to use, with a hover function on the images drawing the users eye to the cursor.

-* The Gallery page is fully responsive and as the screen reduces in size the columns of images reduce until mobile size where the images are full width.
+* The Gallery page is fully responsive and as the screen reduces in size the columns of images reduce until the images are full width in mobile devices.

 ![Desktop Gallery Page](assets/images/readme-images/gallery-page.png)